You are probably familiar with the term “Artificial Intelligence”, but did you know there are different types of Artificial Intelligence?

-Artificial Intelligence, or AI for short, has been experiencing a drastic growth in the past few years and was getting a lot of attention from all kinds of professionals all over the world – futurists, academics, economists, and policymakers.
-Since 2011 we’ve witnessed a drastic growth in data-driven AI development, thanks to greater computer power that brought new breakthroughs.
+Artificial Intelligence, or AI for short, has been experiencing drastic growth in the past few years and was getting a lot of attention from all kinds of professionals all over the world – futurists, academics, economists, and policymakers.
+Since 2011 we’ve witnessed a drastic growth in data-driven Artificial Intelligence and machine learning development, thanks to greater computer power that brought new breakthroughs.

 It is safe to say that the future is here!
-And it’s important to understand AI because chances are, you’ll want to implement AI into any app that you want to develop.
+And it’s important to understand AI computer algorithms because chances are, you’ll want to implement AI into any app that you want to develop.

-We are already using AI, sometimes without even realizing it.
+We are already using Artificial Intelligence, sometimes without even realizing it.
 It has been implemented in applications that people use every day, in transport, health, finance, law, and other areas.
 The most obvious examples are Siri and Alexa, the virtual voice assistants developed by Apple and Amazon respectively.

 AI is probably one of the most creative and complex inventions of humanity and to understand it we need to know how it is classified.

-There are two systems of classifications based on AI’s abilities to perform different tasks.
+There are two ways to classify AI systems.
+These classifications are based on AI’s abilities to perform different tasks.
 The main idea is to get its functionality close to operations of the human mind, teach it how to “think” and “feel” like humans.
 Both systems divide the AI types by the ability to perform human-like operations.

-The first system, that is used more generally in tech, divides AI into 3 categories: Artificial Narrow Intelligence (ANI), Artificial General Intelligence (AGI), and Artificial Superintelligence (ASI).
+The first system, which is used more generally in tech, divides AI into 3 categories: Artificial Narrow Intelligence (ANI), Artificial General Intelligence (AGI), and Artificial Superintelligence (ASI).

 Artificial Narrow Intelligence (ANI)

-This type of AI can only perform the actions that it was programmed to, which makes its abilities limited by human decision.
-All existing AI fall into this category, even if they are complex and use deep learning and machine learning to teach itself.
+This type of AI can only perform the actions that it was programmed to, which makes its abilities limited by human decisions.
+All existing AI fall into this category, even if they are complex and use Deep Learning and Machine Learning to teach itself.
 The capabilities of such programs lie within the scope designed by humans and they can only mimic human actions that can be interpreted in some kind of algorithm.

 Artificial General Intelligence (AGI)